A- Finding Similar Differences

 C- Making Choices

 Hence, choosing the right solution for your business depends on your aims.
-Choosing the solution for your business depends on your aims.

 Opt for business intelligence if you wish to improve operations, meeting organizational goals, improving efficiency.
 Business analytics is the best option if you intend to change your business model and need to know where to start.